Ship profile for the sailing ship: "Sørlandet"

 Map provided by FleetMon.com

-The fully-rigged ship Sørlandet: history, sailtraining info with schedules, contact
+The fully-rigged ship Sørlandet: history, sailtraining info, friends of the ship, contact

 Literature for further reading: